Indian diaspora in Southeast Africa: History

 Indian trade activities and settlements in Southeast Africa may date back to the late 1st millennium CE.
 Muhammad al-Idrisi, an Arab geographer, records Indian settlements at Sofala (now present-day Mozambique) in the 12th century.

 Following the passage of the 1833 Slavery Abolition Act, the Indian indenture system developed to replace slave labour in British and other European colonies.
 The system, inaugurated in 1834 in Mauritius, involved the use of licensed agents after the abolition of slavery.
 These agents imported indentured Indian labour to replace the freed slaves.
 The indentured were legally supposed to receive either minimal wages or some small form of payout (such as a small parcel of land, or the money for their return passage) upon completion of their indentures.
-Employers did not have the right to buy or sell indentured labourers as they did slaves.
-However, the conditions faced by the indentured labourers were frequently abysmal.
+Employers did not have the right to buy or sell indentured laborers as they did slaves.
+However, the conditions faced by the indentured laborers were frequently abysmal.

-Of the original 32,000 contracted labourers, after the end of indentured service about 6,700 stayed on to work as dukawallas, artisans, traders, clerks, and, finally, lower-level administrators.
+Of the original 32,000 contracted laborers, after the end of indentured service about 6,700 stayed on to work as dukawallas, artisans, traders, clerks, and, finally, lower-level administrators.
 Colonial personnel practices excluded them from the middle and senior ranks of the colonial government and from farming; instead they became commercial middlemen and professionals, including doctors and lawyers.

 It was the dukawalla, not European settlers, who first moved into new colonial areas.
 Even before the dukawallas, Indian traders had followed the Arab trading routes inland on the coast of modern-day Kenya and Tanzania.
 Indians had a virtual lock on Zanzibar's lucrative trade in the 19th century, working as the Sultan's exclusive agents.

 Between the building of the railways and the end of World War II, the number of Indians in Southeast Africa swelled to 320,000.
 By the 1940s, some colonial areas had already passed laws restricting the flow of immigrants, as did white-ruled Rhodesia in 1924.
 But by then, the Indians had firmly established control of commercial trade — some 80 to 90 percent in Kenya and Uganda was in the hands of Indians — plus some industrial activities.
 In 1948, all but 12 of Uganda's 195 cotton ginneries were Indian run.
 Banknotes of the East African shilling had values written in Gujarati as well as English and Arabic.

 Many Parsis settled in Zanzibar to work as merchants and civil servants for the colonial government.
 They formed one of the largest Parsi communities outside of India, a community that survived until the Zanzibar Revolution of 1964.
 Indians in Zanzibar founded the one locally owned bank in all of the African Great Lakes, Jetha Lila, which closed after the Revolution when its customer base left.